awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 Similarly, let us now return to $i = 7$ .
 At this point, the longest increasing subsequence is $5, 7, 9, 10$ .
 However, note that at this point, we need to have sequence $-3, 1, 4$ , which at this point is sub-optimal, but nevertheless we need to maintain it in order to later obtain the solution $-3, 1, 4, 5$ of length $4$ .

 So, then, how do we maintain such a "sub-optimal" solution?
-The ***key*** is that for every possible ending element (e.g., $10$ in subsequence $5, 7, 9, 10$ , and $4$ in subsequence $-3, 1, 4$ ), we want to maintain the longest increasing solution with that ending character.
+The ***key*** is that for every possible ending element (e.g., $10$ in subsequence $5, 7, 9, 10$ , and $4$ in subsequence $-3, 1, 4$ ), we want to maintain the longest increasing solution with that particular ending element.

 <center>
 <img src="./assets/01-DP1-015.png" width="650">